 These river systems need some serious TLC, but thankfully NGOs such as World Wildlife Fund are currently trying to save them before they’re gone for good.

-Rivers of Europe
+Rivers in Europe

 The Volga starts about 200 miles outside of St. Petersburg and flows to the Caspian Sea.
 Its drainage basin includes nearly 40% of the country’s population and over half of Russia’s largest cities, including Moscow.